Cosmo697/Multi-Utility-Tool/README.md

 ### Global Hotkeys
 - Assign custom shortcuts to start presets even when the app is in the background.
+- Hotkey cleanup is version-tolerant to avoid errors with different releases of the `keyboard` library.

 ### System Tray Mode
 - Minimizing hides the window and adds an icon with quick actions and notifications.